Rational-Valued Affine Verifiers in Arthur--Merlin Proof Systems: Affine finite automata as verifiers

 A two-way ADfA (2ADfA) extends a 2DFA with affine registers as in the definition of ADfA.
 Formally, a 2ADfA is a $7$-tuple

 where registers and $\delta=(\delta_a,\delta_c)$ with

-Here $\tau_i=0$ if $O_i\in\mathcal{A}_i$ and $\tau_i\in\{1,\ldots,m_i\}$ if $O_i=W_i$ (the observed basis index).
+Here $W_i$ denotes the unique weighting operation on register $R_i$.
+We write $\tau_i=0$ if $O_i\in\mathcal{A}_i$ and $\tau_i\in\{1,\ldots,m_i\}$ if $O_i=W_i$, in which case $\tau_i$ is the observed basis index.
 Unlike ADfA, 2ADfA may weight many times during the computation.
 Explicitly, each computation step executes first the affine part and then the deterministic part: given the current deterministic state $s$ and scanned symbol $\sigma\in\tilde{\Sigma}$, the affine phase applies $O_i$ to each register $R_i$, producing outcomes $\tau_i$ only when $W_i$ is used; afterwards, the deterministic phase updates the state and head by $(s',d)=\delta_c(s,\sigma,\tau_1,\ldots,\tau_k)$.
 The halting condition differs from the one-way case: a 2ADfA halts immediately upon entering a state in $S_a$ (accept) or in $S_r$ (reject), and no final weighting is performed.

-A weighting operation $W_i$ probabilistically collapses $R_i$ to a basis state; thus the computation of a 2ADfA on $w$ unfolds as a branching tree.
-Each node is a configuration
+Because each weighting operation $W_i$ probabilistically collapses $R_i$ to one of several basis states, the computation of a 2ADfA on input $w$ unfolds as a branching tree.
+Each node represents a configuration

-where $s\in S$ is the deterministic state, $j$ is the head position, and $v_i$ is the current affine state of $R_i$.
-Applying $\delta$ produces one or more children, each edge labeled by its nonzero occurrence probability.
-The root is $(s_I,0,e_{1,1},\ldots,e_{k,1})$, and the tree may be infinite.
-Each leaf is halting and either accepting or rejecting.
-Let $Acc_M(w)$ and $Rej_M(w)$ denote the total acceptance and rejection probabilities, respectively; then $0\le Acc_M(w)+Rej_M(w)\le 1$, with the deficit (if any) equal to the probability of non-halting.
+where $s\in S$ is the deterministic state, $j$ is the head position, and $v_i$ is the current affine state of register $R_i$.
+A step in which no register is weighted produces a single child; a step that weights one or more registers branches into several children, one for each combination of outcomes, with the corresponding edge labeled by its occurrence probability.
+The root configuration is $(s_I,0,e_{1,1},\ldots,e_{k,1})$, and the tree may be infinite.
+Every leaf is a halting configuration that is either accepting or rejecting.
+We write $Acc_M(w)$ and $Rej_M(w)$ for the total acceptance and rejection probabilities, respectively.
+The inequality $0\le Acc_M(w)+Rej_M(w)\le 1$ always holds; any deficit equals the probability of non-halting.